|Nutrition Facts (per serving)|

 - To ensure a clean drink, it is wise to fine-strain this drink.
 Simply use your normal cocktail strainer and pour through a fine-mesh strainer that's placed over the glass.
 This should catch any extra pumpkin chunks.

 - For the bourbon, choose a top-shelf whiskey, just like you would for any old-fashioned recipe.
 This one would actually be best with a really bold bourbon because it will not get lost against the pumpkin.
 Look for anything that's bottled higher than 80-proof.

 - Pumpkin puree is a great way to transform the flesh into a useful ingredient for food, as well as drinks.
 If you don't want to use canned, there are a couple of simple ways to make it from fresh pumpkin.
 The quickest method bakes pieces of pumpkin in a 350 F oven for 45 to 60 minutes.
 You can also make pumpkin puree in a slow cooker, cooking the pieces on low for about 5 hours.
-With either, use a food processor or electric mixer to beat the soft pumpkin into a smooth puree.
+With either, use a food processor or electric mixer to mix the soft pumpkin into a smooth puree.

 - Try this recipe with your favorite rye whiskey rather than bourbon.
 The whiskey's signature spice is a great complement to pumpkin.